Most gamers have spent at least a few minutes entertaining the idea of becoming a professional gaming athlete.

-Olaf is a Swedish 24-year-old that was voted the best player in 2015 by HLTV.org.
+Olaf is a Swedish 24-year-old who was voted the best player in 2015 by HLTV.org.
 He also has an impressive 404,000 followers on Twitch.tv.
 His claim to fame game is Counter-Strike, playing for the team Fnatic.
 He’s made nearly $300,000 dollars from 75+ tournaments.

 Ian Porter is an American, also in his early twenties.
 He is a retired professional Halo player, but still actively competes in Call of Duty tournaments.
 He was the first person in the world to hold a Major League Gaming Pro Player title in both franchises (Halo and CoD).

 For over a year he has held the record in Call of Duty as the professional player with the most wins in the game.
 Since he’s won at least seven tournaments in every Call of Duty game that he’s competed in professionally, it’s easy to see how he’s set and held, that record.

 Johnathan Wendel is retired now but got his start as an 18-year-old back in 1999.
 He is widely considered one of the best FPS gamers of all time.
 This could be because he got into pro gaming in its earliest days.
 Or it could be because he dominated, especially in one v one setting.

 Quake III Arena was his debut game, and he placed third in his first tournament.
 He went on to see continued success in Quake III Arena competitions, as well as Unreal Tournament 2003, and Painkiller tournaments.
 He dabbled in Call of Duty and Counter-Strike as well.
 He won 12 world championship titles over the course of his career.